^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Cystic pneumatosis of the intestine is very rare.
-According to A. A. Rusanov, by 1960, only 250 similar observations of the small intestine pneumatosis have been described in the literature, which occurs most often.
-In the large intestine pneumatosis occurs less often, even less often - in the stomach.
-True, air cysts are detected much less often in the parietal peritoneum, mesenteric lymph nodes of retroperitoneal tissue, in the wall of the bladder, the vagina.
-In some cases, pneumatosis of the intestine can be combined with bronchial asthma, pulmonary emphysema.
+According to A. A. Rusanov, by 1960 only 250 similar observations of pneumatosis of the small intestine, which is the most common, were described in the literature.
+In the large intestine, pneumatosis occurs less often, and even less often in the stomach.
+However, air cysts are found much less often in the parietal peritoneum, mesenteric lymph nodes of the retroperitoneal tissue, in the wall of the urinary bladder, and vagina.
+In some cases, intestinal pneumatosis can be combined with bronchial asthma and pulmonary emphysema.

-For the first time pneumatosis was described in 1754 by Duvernoy.
-The disease is characterized by the appearance in the intestinal wall of numerous dense vesicles containing a gas that is close in composition to atmospheric air.
+Pneumatosis was first described in 1754 by Duvernoy.
+The disease is characterized by the appearance in the intestinal wall of numerous dense bubbles containing gas similar in composition to atmospheric air.

-The etiology and pathogenesis of the disease have not been elucidated.
-According to one point of view, pneumatosis is caused by the penetration of gas from the lumen of the gut through the interstitial cracks with increased intestinal pressure (spastic contractions of the intestine, increased intestinal contents in the suprastenotic area, intestinal obstruction, etc.).
-According to A. A. Rusanov (1960), there are cases when, after elimination of intestinal obstruction, pneumatosis disappeared.
-According to other authors, the appearance of gas bubbles is due to the activity of microorganisms penetrating the intestinal wall, capable of producing gas.
-However, it is noted that gas bubble ruptures usually do not contribute to the appearance of the inflammatory process.
-There is also a suggestion that an anomaly in the development of the lymphatic vessels of the intestinal wall plays a role in the occurrence of pneumatosis.
+The etiology and pathogenesis of the disease are unclear.
+According to one point of view, pneumatosis is caused by gas penetration from the intestinal lumen through intertissue gaps with increased intraintestinal pressure (spastic contractions of the intestine, increased pressure of intestinal contents in the suprastenotic region, with intestinal obstruction, etc.).
+According to A. A. Rusanov (1960), there are known cases when pneumatosis disappeared after the elimination of intestinal obstruction.
+According to other authors, the appearance of gas bubbles is caused by the activity of microorganisms that have penetrated the intestinal wall and are capable of producing gas.
+However, it is noted that ruptures of gas bubbles usually do not contribute to the development of an inflammatory process.
+There is also an assumption that anomalies in the development of the lymphatic vessels of the intestinal wall play a certain role in the occurrence of pneumatosis.

-Pathomorphology.
-The most characteristic is the presence of cystic cavities in the intestinal wall containing gas.
-The sizes of gas bubbles are different, their diameter is from 1-2 mm to 1.0-1.5 cm.
-As a rule, they are located under the serous or mucous membrane, less often - in the muscular shell.
-Their wall is formed by a connective tissue, usually without elements of the epithelial or endothelial membrane.
-Around the cysts, inflammatory infiltrates are often observed, containing eosinophilic, and in some cases - giant cells.
+The most typical is the presence of cystic cavities in the intestinal wall containing gas.
+The sizes of gas bubbles vary, their diameter from 1-2 mm to 1.0-1.5 cm.
+As a rule, they are located under the serous or mucous membrane, less often - in the muscular membrane.
+Their wall is formed by connective tissue usually without elements of the epithelial or endothelial membrane.
+Inflammatory infiltrates containing eosinophilic, and in some cases - giant cells are often observed around the cysts.

-Usually, gas bubbles in the wall of the small intestine are multiple, forming conglomerates like suds that crepitate at the touch, or evenly distributed over some segment, and sometimes even the entire small intestine, in the mesentery of the intestine.
+Usually, gas bubbles in the wall of the small intestine are multiple, forming conglomerates similar to soap foam, crepitating when palpated, or evenly distributed over a certain section, and sometimes the entire small intestine, in the intestinal mesentery.

-Clinic.
-The clinical picture in most cases proceeds asymptomatically [according to AA Rusanov (1960), intestinal pneumatosis in itself does not give typical manifestations at all] and is detected only accidentally during operations.
-However, according to the observations of other authors, the disease can manifest with abdominal pain of uncertain character, flatulence, stool disorder (constipation or, conversely, diarrhea).
+The clinical picture in most cases is asymptomatic [according to A. A. Rusanov (1960), intestinal pneumatosis itself does not give typical manifestations] and is detected only by chance during operations.
+However, according to observations of other authors, the disease can manifest itself as abdominal pain of an indefinite nature, flatulence, bowel disorder (constipation or, conversely, diarrhea).

-Course, complications.
 Since pneumatosis is often combined with other, more severe diseases, they often determine not only the clinical picture, but also the prognosis.
-Significant conglomerates of gas bubbles, especially located circularly around any part of the intestine, can in themselves cause narrowing of its lumen and violation of the patency of intestinal contents.
+Significant conglomerates of gas bubbles, especially those located circularly around some section of the intestine, can themselves cause a narrowing of its lumen and disruption of the intestinal contents.
 Spontaneous ruptures of large gas bubbles can cause pneumoperitoneum.
-IT Abasov (1977) described 4 patients with cystic pneumatosis of the small intestine, in 1 case there was a large accumulation of fluid and free gas in the abdominal cavity.
+I. T. Abasov (1977) described 4 patients with cystic pneumatosis of the small intestine; in 1 case, a large accumulation of fluid and free gas in the abdominal cavity was observed.

 What do need to examine?